j-davitt/reading-notes/401/class7.md

 ## JWTs Explained

 **Why use JWT?**
+To securely transfer information between any two bodies.

 **JWT is Compact and self-contained.
 Describe how this is useful to a non-technical friend.**
+The information is contained within the token so the database doesnt get hit with more queries.

 **What are the three components (the structure) of a JWT signature?**
+The header, payload, and signature